martinkiefer/join-kde/README.md

 The code will execute the experiment on the default OpenCL device.
 If you want to use a different device, you can use the environment variables BOOST_COMPUTE_DEFAULT_DEVICE (device name) or BOOST_COMPUTE_DEFAULT_DEVICE_TYPE (GPU, CPU).

+Note that a large experiment can take a while, so be sure to run the experiment using nohup or in a tmux session.

+After the experiment is finished, the estimation results for every test query and every iteration are located in CSV files with the suffix .results.
+They have the following format: iteration, model_size, estimated cardinality, true cardinality, squared error, absolute error, relative error, Q error, execution time in nanoseconds

 ## Experiment Descriptors
 The experiment descriptors define an entire experiment, the most important variables to use or adjust our experiments are: